Rokerthon 3: Al Roker's record-breaking quest gets crabby in Maryland

 Watch Al Roker make his Rokerthon entrance at Loyola University MarylandPlay Video - 1:09

-University of Tennessee gets ready for world record attempt (with help from Al)

-In order to claim the record, they have to maintain the proper walking posture — backsides facing the ground, but never touching the ground — for two full minutes.
+In order to claim the record, they had to maintain the proper walking posture — backsides facing the ground, but never touching the ground — for two full minutes.

-Can the loyal Loyola students do it?
-Stay tuned to TODAY this morning to see for yourself.
-But don't worry if you miss a moment.
-We'll have an update on the action right here.

 And keep in mind, Al's just warming up!
 Stay with us throughout the week for more Rokerthon 3 fun.